 Best time to visit: May – August

 With a solid infrastructure, a bustling and thriving tourism industry and a vast variety of choices in affordable luxury hotels, South Africa is a great place for those of you looking for an opulent foreign adventure, without breaking the bank.
 Love wine?
 For less than the cost of a can of soda, you can indulge in some of the best, locally produced wines.
 Once you’ve toured the many vineyards the region has to offer and have had your fill of relaxation and imbibing, make your way to a safari adventure.
 During the winter months (May-July), not only are animal sightings better thanks to the cooler temperatures, but prices are lower as well!
-You can book a private lodge at places such at the Samara Private Game Reserve for as little at $165 per night!
-While most travelers choose to fly into Johannesburg as their flight destination, consider booking your ticket to Durban or Cape Town— it might save you a pretty penny!
+You can book a private lodge at places such as the Samara Private Game Reserve for as little at $165 per night!
+While most travelers choose to fly into Johannesburg as their flight destination, consider booking your ticket to Durban or Cape Town– it might save you a pretty penny!
 While you’re in Cape Town, take a ride on the Aerial Cableway along Table Mountain, one of Cape Town’s most legendary sites, and experience unparalleled views of the entire city.
 Take a stroll through Greenmarket Square or Camps Bay or head to Clifton beach, you’ll see all the natural splendor of the region, without feeling like you’ve missed out on any of the must-see attractions or experiences.

 Best time to visit: March – May or September – October

 How does a lush, peaceful courtyard, jacuzzi tub with massage jets, ornate interior decor, more markets than you will have time to visit, and a breakfast of pancakes, fresh fruit juices and smoothies, and unlimited mint tea sound?
 Experience it all in Morocco.
 Live in absolute opulence at one of the many budget-friendly boutique hotels, complete with a four-poster, king-sized bed and breakfast included.
-For your foodies out there, this is the place to go if you’re looking to feast like a king for less than that caramel macchiato just cost you.
+For you foodies out there, this is the place to go if you’re looking to feast like a king for less than that caramel macchiato just cost you.
 Meals here range from $2.50 – $15 for two, and typically include appetizers, entrees and unlimited Moroccan mint tea (YUM).
 After a night of gastronomic bliss, sunbathing and luxurious relaxation, gather up your energy and prepare to embrace that shopaholic in you, as you head to the innumerable souks (Arab marketplaces) where you can put your bargaining skills to the test.
 Especially known for its huge (and comparatively inexpensive) leather goods merchandise, treat yourself to handmade wallets and handbags for as little as $5!

 Have you been on a luxury vacation that didn’t break the bank?
 Tell us all about it in the comments below!